The Gascoyne Coast Bioregion runs from the Zuytdorp Cliffs, north of Kalbarri to the Ashburton River, south of Onslow (27° S to 21°46’ S).

 In addition, there are a number of recreational fisheries and fishing activities in the Gascoyne Coast Bioregion which require a separate licence.

 Make sure you are familiar with all the rules that apply to these areas and fishing activities before you make your trip.
-If you are unsure about the rules or need further advice, contact your local Department of Fisheries office.
+If you are unsure about the rules or need further advice, contact your local DPIRD office.